TechEarl

 Pick the right Claude tier: Haiku for cheap volume, Sonnet for the default, Opus for hard reasoning.
 Cost math, latency, capability comparison, decision matrix.

-The default pick for production AI work in 2026 is Claude Sonnet 4.6 — it handles 90% of real tasks well, costs about a fifth of Opus, and runs about three times faster on the same prompt.
+The default pick for production AI work in 2026 is Claude Sonnet 4.6 — it handles 90% of real tasks well, costs about three-fifths of what Opus does, and is noticeably faster on the same prompt.
 Haiku 4.5 is the right pick when you have high volume and forgiving accuracy requirements (classification, extraction, summarisation of short text).
 Opus 4.7 is the right pick when you need the best possible reasoning — multi-step planning, complex code refactors, anything where Sonnet has been visibly struggling.
 I'll walk the cost math, the latency profile, the capability gaps, and a concrete decision matrix for routing prompts across the three tiers.

 The wrong question is "which model is the best."
 The right question is "what's the cheapest tier that gets this specific task done well enough."
-A production AI app that runs everything on Opus burns 5× the budget for a quality lift you probably can't measure.
+A production AI app that runs everything on Opus pays roughly 1.7× a pure-Sonnet bill (and far more than a routed one) for a quality lift you probably can't measure on most tasks.
 An app that runs everything on Haiku makes mistakes the user notices.
 The win is routing.

 Jump to: